jamil-al-kousa/robot1/README.md

 The valid range for box positions is between 0 and 600, with 0 being the pickup position.

 wait(10000)
-# first one red, Then blue, yellow, green
-loop(150,450, 300, 600)
+comment- first one red, Then blue, yellow, green loop(150,450, 300, 600)

 ## Features